CaptainJonny1/VDB/README.md

 |OrderBy|Lambda expressions|∞||
 |OrderByDesc|Lambda expressions|∞||
 |Page|int pageIndex, int pageSize|1|The total number of records can be obtained using the Total property.|
-##### About multi-table queries
-+ When one-to-many query, you can create a List<TSlave> collection of slave tables in the Model that maps the master table, and use LeftJoin.
-+ When one-to-one query, you can create a TSlave object of the slave table in the Model that maps the master table, and use RightJoin.

 ### Operators For Filter（Where Method）
 |Operator|Description|Usage example|
 |:-:|-|-|